 The rapid growth of healthcare facilities providing direct medical services has substantially increased the numbers of decision makers who need to be familiar with financial information.
 Effective decision making in their jobs depends on an accurate interpretation of financial information.
-Many healthcare decision makers involved directly in healthcare delivery-doctors, nurses, dietitians, pharmacists, radiation technologists, physical therapists, inhalation therapists-are medically or scientifically trained but lack education and experience in business and finance.
-Their specialized education, in most cases, did not include courses such as accounting.
-However, advancement and promotion within HCOs increasingly entails assumption of administrative duties, requiring almost instant, knowledgeable reading of financial information.
-Communication with the organization's financial executives is not always helpful.
-As
+Many healthcare decision makers involved directly in healthcare delivery-doctors, nurses, dietitians, pharmacists, radiation technologists, physical therapists, and inhalation therapists-are medically or scientifically trained but lack education and experience in business and finance.
+Their specialized education, in most cases, did not include such courses as accounting.
+However, advancement and promotion within healthcare organizations (HCOs) increasingly entails assumption of administrative duties,